raysoni94/Your_Local_AI/README.md

 pip install -r requirements.txt
 ```

+#### Place the data files to your partition or specified dir on your local machine

 ## 2. Point it at your partition

 Edit the defaults at the top of `build_index.py`, or just pass a flag: